labwc/labwc/README.md

 ## 7. Roadmap

-A lot of emphasis is put on code simplicy when considering features.
+A lot of emphasis is put on code simplicity when considering features.

-The main development effort if focused on producing a solid foundation for a stacking compositor rather than adding configuration and theming options.
+The main development effort is focused on producing a solid foundation for a stacking compositor rather than adding configuration and theming options.

 See [acceptance criteria] for details.

-High-level summary of items which are not inteded to be implemented:
+High-level summary of items which are not intended to be implemented:

 - Icons (except window buttons)
 - Animations